And Just Like That...: Casting

 Upon the series order announcement, Sarah Jessica Parker, Cynthia Nixon, and Kristin Davis were reprising their roles as close friends living in New York City.
 In May 2021, Sara Ramírez was cast as a series regular, while Chris Noth was cast to reprise his role in an undisclosed capacity.
 On June 9, 2021, Mario Cantone, Willie Garson, David Eigenberg, and Evan Handler all joined the cast to reprise their respective roles in undisclosed capacities.
 In July 2021, Sarita Choudhury, Nicole Ari Parker, Karen Pittman, and Isaac Cole Powell joined the cast in starring roles while Alexa Swinton, Cree Cicchino, Niall Cunningham, and Cathy Ang were cast in undisclosed capacities and Brenda Vaccaro and Ivan Hernandez were cast in recurring roles.
 In August 2021, Julie Halston was cast to reprise her role in a guest-starring capacity while Christopher Jackson and LeRoy McClain were cast in recurring roles.
-Willie Garson, who played Stanford Blatch throughout Sex And The City and reprised his role in the new series, died on September 21, only three months after his return, after filming his scenes for the series' first three episodes.
+Willie Garson, who played Stanford Blatch throughout Sex and the City and reprised his role in the new series, died on September 21, only three months after his return, after filming his scenes for the series' first three episodes.
 The new series explained his absence via a letter to Carrie in episode four.
 On November 8, 2021, Bobby Lee announced on an Instagram post that he has a small role in the revival.

 Despite Mr. Big dying in the first episode, Noth was set to appear as Big in a fantasy sequence in the season finale, but he was edited out after sexual assault allegations were brought against him.

 On August 19, 2022, John Corbett was cast to reprise his role as Aidan Shaw in a recurring capacity for the second season.
-On October 18, 2022, Tony Danza joined the cast in a recurring role as Che's father.
+On October 18, 2022, Tony Danza joined the cast in a recurring role as Che's TV father for their new sitcom.
+On May 31, 2023, it was announced that Kim Cattrall would return as Samantha Jones for a cameo in the second-season finale despite her ongoing feud with Parker.

+On February 26, 2024, it was announced that Ramírez would not be returning as Che Diaz for the third season.
+On March 22, 2024, it was reported that Pittman would not be returning as Dr. Nya Wallace for the third season.
+On May 1, 2024, it was announced that Rosie O'Donnell was cast as Mary in an undisclosed capacity.
+On June 27, 2024, Dolly Wells and Sebastiano Pigazzi were promoted to series regulars while Logan Marshall-Green, Mehcad Brooks, and Jonathan Cake were cast in recurring capacities.